Graphics-Programming-Virtual-Meetup/resources/readme.md

 - [Book Of Shaders](https://thebookofshaders.com/) - The author introduces shaders from an artistic perspective, and the book covers many topics that more engineering-focused resources such as "Learn OpenGL" won't cover.

 ## Meta-links
 Resources that curate other resources.
-Some of meta links are omitted here if they are mentioned in other categories.
+Some meta links are omitted here if they are mentioned in other categories.

 - [GPU Optimization for GameDev](https://gist.github.com/silvesthu/505cf0cbf284bb4b971f6834b8fec93d)
 - [Volumetric Clouds Resources List](https://gist.github.com/pixelsnafu/e3904c49cbd8ff52cb53d95ceda3980e)